Watson Kirkconnell: Interwar period

 Kirkconnell continued publicizing and making translations of the national poetry of European immigrants for the rest of his life.
 For example, his collection A Golden Treasury of Polish Lyrics was published by The Polish Press, Ltd, in Winnipeg in 1936.
 Kirkconnell dedicated the book, which included his translations in chronological order from Jan Kochanowski to Maria Pawlikowska-Jasnorzewska, to the memory of Marshal Józef Piłsudski, about whom Kirkconnell also composed a funeral ode.
 The title page describes Kirkconnell as having been made a knight of the Order of Polonia Restituta by the government of the Second Polish Republic.

 Beginning with the poetry composed by Manitoba Icelandic-Canadians such as Stephan G. Stephansson and Guttormur J. Guttormsson, Kirkconnell also translated and publicized verse by recent immigrants to Canada and their descendants, whom he sometimes termed, "New Canadians", from Icelandic, Italian, Polish, Ukrainian, and Canadian Gaelic.

 By 1916, disinterest in the poetry of John Milton based on distaste for his Puritanism had reached a new low.
 Due in large part to the efforts of Ezra Pound and T.S.
 Eliot, the Puritan poet was even declared deposed, with little or no fanfare, in favor of John Donne and Andrew Marvell, as the Anglosphere's greatest composer of Christian poetry.
-In response, Kirkconnell sought during the interwar period to return John Milton to his pedestal by translating and publishing what had long been believed to been the poet's many sources of inspiration from World literature in many other languages.
-His blank verse translations of the neo-Classical but Biblically centered plays of Dutch national poet Joost van den Vondel, which Kirkconnell strongly believed to have been a major influence on Milton's Paradise Lost and Samson Agonistes date from this period.
+In response, Kirkconnell sought during the interwar period to return John Milton to his pedestal by translating and publishing what had long been believed to have been the poet's many sources of inspiration from World literature in many other languages.
+His blank verse translations of the neo-Classical but Biblically centered plays of Dutch national poet Joost van den Vondel, which Kirkconnell strongly believed to have been a major influence on Milton's Paradise Lost and Samson Agonistes, date from this period.

 In 1936, Watson Kirkconnell was made a Fellow of the Royal Society of Canada.